Andrae Murphy: Dean

 Murphy was hired as Dean's head football coach following a 2–8 season and the stepping down of previous head coach Steve Tirrell.
 In his first season with the team they finished with a 1–9 record which was good enough for last in the Eastern Collegiate Football Conference (ECFC).
 He won his first game as a head coach against Alfred State in a 36–35 overtime win.
 Following a winless 2024 regular season, Murphy was relieved of his duties as head coach of the Bulldogs.
 He ended his career with a 3–25 total record with the NCAA division III program.

 Education and military service

 Murphy graduated from Dean College with an associate degree in communications in 2007, Salem State University with a bachelor's degree in history in 2015, Lynn University with a master of business administration degree in sports management in 2017, and a master of science in sports management from Columbia University in 2019.

 From 2011 to 2015, Murphy served in the United States Army as a combat infantry fire team leader.
-He earned multiple Army Accommodation and Achievement medals.
+He earned multiple Army Commendation and Achievement medals.